ShahoriarNahid/SmartAttendance/README.md

 # Attendance-App
 <h3>Introduction</h3>
-This project helps Teachers to take attendance and store, fetch data from mysql db using server (php).
+This project helps Teachers to take attendance and store, fetch data from MySQL Database using server (php).

 # Features
-- Beautiful LoginScreen.
+- Provides User-friendly interface.
 - Teachers will be able to take attendance and save in database on server.
-- Fetch attendance data according to calendar date selection.

 # How it works
 - First Teachers/Mentor/Other Login from LoginScreen (currently user login is predefined in mysql)